RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/configuring-aws-route53-dns-redis-enterprise.md

 ;; MSG SIZE  rcvd: 120
 ```

-You can see that the name were changed to ns?.
+You can see that the name are given a prefix of `ns-`.
 This answer does not come
 from *Route53* but from the cluster nameservers themselves.

 Now you can either install and configure your nodes, if not already